By: Team SErebros Since: Aug 2019 Licence: MIT

 Each

-, who then updates and retrieves the updated FormattedHint
+The Timer component triggers a request to update Hints to the AppManager, who then updates and retrieves the updated FormattedHint from

 GameTimer interface uses a factory method to create GameTimerManager instances.
 This behavior